 How does accounts receivable financing work?

-Accounts receivable financing is a type of loan where a company’s unpaid invoices — accounts receivable — act as collateral.
+Accounts receivable financing is a type of asset-based lending where a company’s unpaid invoices — accounts receivable — act as collateral.

-With an accounts receivable loan, your lender advances a percentage of the invoice value, potentially up to 100%, as either a term loan or line of credit.
-Then, when your customer pays their invoice, you pay back the loan plus any fees and interest.
+With an accounts receivable loan, your lender advances a percentage of the invoice value — potentially up to 97% — as either a term loan or line of credit.
+Then, when your customer pays their invoice, you pay back the loan, plus any fees and interest.

-3. Your customer pays your invoice.
-With accounts receivable financing, your customer pays you directly for the invoice they received, meaning you still retain ownership of it.
+• Your customer pays your invoice.
+With an accounts receivable loan, your customer pays you directly for the invoice they received, meaning you still retain ownership of it.
 This is different from the process of accounts receivable factoring, where instead of receiving payment from your own customer, the factoring company pays you for the invoice and then collects payments from your customer.

-4. You repay the accounts receivable financing company.
+• You repay the accounts receivable financing company.
 Once your customer pays the invoice, you pay back the loan or line of credit plus a fee and/or interest.
-Alternatively, with some loans that use accounts receivable as financing, you may need to make payments on a set schedule regardless of when your invoices are paid.
+If your customers pay your lender directly, your lender will send you the remaining percentage of the invoice minus interest charges or fees that you’ve incurred.

-Instead of charging a true business loan interest rate, A/R financing lenders may charge you a service fee — usually expressed as a percentage of the invoice — for each week the invoice goes unpaid.
+Instead of charging a true business loan interest rate, AR financing lenders typically charge a fee — usually expressed as a percentage of the invoice — for each week the invoice goes unpaid.
+This fee is typically referred to as a factoring fee or discount fee.
 That’s why, if you’re going to go this route, it makes sense to finance invoices from customers with timely payment histories.

 Who is accounts receivable financing for?